lazaro-el/embedded-explorer-esp32/README.md

 You should now be ready to code.
 Have fun.

+# Usefull tools
-This tool will be handy for solving task: https://xantorohara.github.io/led-matrix-editor/
+This tool will help you with making bitmaps: https://xantorohara.github.io/led-matrix-editor/